Talking with Patrons about Books

 What do readers want?

-Approaching patrons
+Approaching customers

 Conversation openers